 Prepare to Make Changes

-So, choose at least two dog foods initially to save yourself the trouble of researching more foods later.
-You should be prepared to gradually introduce the new food to your puppy’s diet, so consider buying your backup choice when buying your first pick so it’s already on hand if you do have to make a switch.
+So, choose at least two dog foods to save yourself the trouble of researching more foods later.
+You should be prepared to introduce the new food to your puppy’s diet gradually, so consider buying your backup choice when buying your first pick so it’s already on hand if you have to make a switch.

 While all the puppy foods on our reviews list deserve attention, we highly recommend our number-one pick: Ollie Fresh Dog Food.
 It masters the taste and texture that dogs love and provides high-quality nutrition from whole food sources that you can appreciate.
-The second pick on our reviews list, Royal Canin Small Breed puppy food, shouldn’t be overlooked either.
-It’s formulated specifically for small breed dogs like the Maltese and is an option that’s easy to digest.
+The second pick on our reviews list, Royal Canin Small Breed puppy food, shouldn’t be overlooked, either.
+It’s formulated for small-breed dogs like the Maltese and is easy to digest.

 But don’t limit yourself to only these two options!
 Take the time to learn about all of the puppy foods on our reviews list and read through our buyer’s guide before deciding which brand to choose for your puppy.
 What kind of puppy food have you used in the past, and what were your experiences?
 We’d love to hear from you in our comments section below.